greduan/emacs-theme-gruvbox/README.md

 ### MELPA

 If you're an Emacs 24 user or you have a recent version of `package.el` you can install the Gruvbox theme from the [MELPA repository](http://melpa.milkbox.net/#/gruvbox-theme).
-The version of Projectile there will always be up-to-date, but it might be unstable (albeit rarely).
+The version of `gruvbox-theme` there will always be up-to-date, but it might be unstable (albeit rarely).

 ### No `package.el`